paulmataruso/open5gs-nms/INSTALL.md

    tail -f /opt/open5gs-nms/logs/audit/*.log
    ```

-2. **Verify YAML syntax:**
-   - Use the text editor mode to check for syntax errors
-   - Look for the validation errors in the preview
+2. **Verify YAML syntax:** Use the text editor mode to check for syntax errors and review the validation output in the preview pane.

 3. **Check service logs:**
    ```bash